simonwsesuraj/simonwsesuraj/README.md

 * Model Evaluation
 * Predictive Analytics

----

 ### 🔬 Deep Learning

-Exploring neural networks and deep learning techniques.
+Deep Learning is a specialized area of Machine Learning that focuses on neural networks and representation learning.

 **Areas of interest:**